SagarBiswas-MultiHAT/2FA-Auth/README.md

 ### Port already in use

-If port is busy, set a different one:
+If the port is busy, set a different one:

 ```powershell
 $env:PORT=3009; npm start